kubedb/docs/docs/guides/proxysql/backends/xtradb-galera/kubedb/index.md

 ## Prepare PerconaXtraDB Backend

-In this tutorial we are going to set up ProxySQL using KubeDB for a PerconaXtraDB Galera Cluster.
+In this tutorial, we are going to set up ProxySQL using KubeDB for a PerconaXtraDB Galera Cluster.
 We will use KubeDB to set up our PerconaXtraDB servers.

-We need to apply the following yaml to create our PerconaXtraDB Galera Cluster `Note`: If your `KubeDB version` is less or equal to `v2024.6.4`, You have to use `kubedb.com/v1alpha2` apiVersion.
+We need to apply the following YAML to create our PerconaXtraDB Galera Cluster `Note`: If your `KubeDB version` is less or equal to `v2024.6.4`, You have to use `kubedb.com/v1alpha2` apiVersion.

 ```yaml